butecodosdevs/modular-buteco-bot/db_migration_service/CREATE_MIGRATION_DOCKER.md

 ## Prerequisites
 - Ensure your `User` entity or any other entity is updated in `src/entity/`.
-- Make sure your database service (e.g., `postgres-db`) is running and accessible.
+- Make sure your database service (e.g., `database`) is running and accessible.

 ## Steps